CloudNativeEntrepreneur/register-server-handlers/README.md

 This will register `/example.initialize` as an HTTP Post endpoint.

+If an error occurs in the handler, you should try to catch and reply with an appropriate error code.
+Unhandled exceptions are logged via `debug` and a reply code of `500` is sent.

 ## CloudEvents

 If you expect to receive messages in the [CloudEvents format](https://cloudevents.io/), you can set `cloudevents: true`.